About the Department of Public Safety

 - Executive Director and Deputy Executive Director – Oversee strategic direction and operations for the department.

 - Financial Services – Provides accounting, procurement, budget, payroll, payment and other financial services to support the operations and programs of CDPS divisions.

 - Human Resources – Supports recruitment, hiring, evaluation, benefits management, personnel actions and all other typical human resources functions.

-- Planning and Communications – Oversees strategic planning, public information, open records, internal communications, and legislative relationships for the Department.
+- Strategic Communications – Oversees public information, open records, internal communications, and media relations for the Department.

 - Fleet and Facilities Management – Manages and maintains CDPS vehicles and facilities.

 - Compliance and Professional Standards – Develops policies, assesses and manages risk, and ensures compliance with state and federal requirements and professional standards.